Count Dracula in popular culture: Drama

+A limited stage adaptation of Stoker's story was performed to a small audience at the Lyceum Theatre in the year of the book's publication, in order to protect Stoker's copyright.
+The script for this four-hour performance is lost.

 In 1924, the British producer Hamilton Deane premiered a stage version of Dracula at the Grand Theatre in Derby, England.
 This version of the play was a modernized retelling of Stoker's story.
 The play's success led to Deane taking it on tour for the next three years.
-The play opened in London's Little Theatre on February 14, 1927, where it was sold well while not being critically well received.
-After seeing the play in London, American producer Horace Liveright bought the rights to the for Broadway, and hired John L. Balderston to Americanize the Deane's text.
-The Broadway version featured actors who would later be cast into the Universal film, including Bela Lugosi as Dracula, Edward Van Sloan as Prof. Van Helsing, Herbert Bunston as Dr. Seward.
-Dracula opened at New York's Fulton Theatre on October 5, 1927, where it ran for 265 performances finally closing in New York in May 1928.
-Gary Don Rhodes described the play as "taking America storm", a statement backed up by a 1930 article in the Chicago Tribune claiming that the play "has been rolling around the country ever since its first vogue two or three seasons ago, coaxing money into box offices that had abandoned hope of the drama, and of the shriek-and-shudder plays of the last five years it easily leads the list."
+The play opened in London's Little Theatre on 14 February 1927, where it sold well while not being critically well received.
+After seeing the play in London, American producer Horace Liveright bought the rights for Broadway, and hired John L. Balderston to Americanize Deane's text.
+The Broadway version featured actors who would later be cast into the Universal film, including Bela Lugosi as Dracula, Edward Van Sloan as Abraham Van Helsing, and Herbert Bunston as John Seward.
+Dracula opened at New York's Fulton Theatre on 5 October 1927, where it ran for 265 performances finally closing in May 1928.
+Gary Don Rhodes described the play as "taking America by storm", a statement backed up by a 1930 article in the Chicago Tribune claiming that the play "has been rolling around the country ever since its first vogue two or three seasons ago, coaxing money into box offices that had abandoned hope of the drama, and of the shriek-and-shudder plays of the last five years it easily leads the list."

-O. D. Woodward purchased rights to present Dracula on the West Coast, and the play opened at the Biltmore Theater in Los Angeles on June 25, 1928.
-The play was originally booked for a four-week engagement, but proved so popular that it was held over, closing on August 18, 1928.
+O. D. Woodward purchased rights to present Dracula on the West Coast, and the play opened at the Biltmore Theater in Los Angeles on 25 June 1928.
+The play was originally booked for a four-week engagement, but proved so popular that it was held over, closing on 18 August 1928.
 The play would continue in other countries in 1929 such as Australia.
 Lugosi would return to act in the play in 1933 after his appearance in the film Dracula (1931) and would return again to the play in 1941 for a two-year tour and again later in 1947.
-A revival of the play would be held by Leo Shull called Genius, Inc., opened in December 1942 featuring a Dracula with a Toothbrush moustache.
+A revival of the play by Leo Shull called Genius, Inc., opened in December 1942 featuring a Dracula with a Toothbrush moustache.
 John Carradine took to the stage as Dracula in the early 1950s.
-When the play performed in Detroit, several accidents happened on stage leading audiences to laugh at them and what were supposed to be scary moments.
-Frank Langella took on the role of Count Dracula beginning August 7, 1967, an adaptation that William Gibson, director of the Berkshire declared to be "the worst play of the season".
+When the play performed in Detroit, several accidents happened on stage leading audiences to laugh at what were supposed to be scary moments.
+Frank Langella took on the role of Count Dracula, beginning 7 August 1967, an adaptation that William Gibson, director of the Berkshire declared to be "the worst play of the season".